dy/analogs/README.md

 # package-analogs <a href="UNLICENSE"><img src="http://upload.wikimedia.org/wikipedia/commons/6/62/PD-icon.svg" width="20"/></a>

-There are lots of similar packages in npm which basically do the same thing but are called differently, from large ones like _underscore_ / _lodash_ / _amp_ to small ones like _is_ / _is-function_ / _is-type_.
+There are lots of similar packages in npm which basically do the same thing but are called differently, from large ones like **underscore / lodash / amp** to small ones like **is / is-function / is-type**.
 Thousands of them.

 Such an overobundance creates a trouble for the end user choosing the proper alternative, as difference between packages is not always clear.
-If a package has a `readme`, it does not always has a comparison with alternatives or a list of unique features.
+If a package has a `README`, it does not always has a comparison with alternatives or a list of unique features.
 The user can rely on rating, downloads, dependent packages and code metrics, and it may work.

 But the problem appears in browserifying an app.
 If the application has dependencies which innerly use different similar packages, that results in overbloated bundle, comprising all the equivalent packages.